In an industry that doesn’t often put the consumer first, Lexop is changing the way companies manage their collection process.

 Equipment financing loans allow those who own their truck or other equipment to use it as collateral to finance maintenance and repairs.
 To qualify, your equity in the equipment will need to be higher than the amount of the repair.

-For example, if $10,000 worth of repairs is needed then the value of the truck minus the amount owing must be $10,000 or higher.
+For example, if $10,000 worth of repairs are needed then the value of the truck minus the amount owing must be $10,000 or higher.
 One thing to note is that the lender will use the liquidation value of your asset to determine the valuation rather than the amount that you paid for the truck.

 Small Business Term Loans